 Content that people pay for immediately gains a sense of exclusivity and importance.
 Readers today are willing to pay to be a part of a select group that receives information and guidance from an expert.
-Hence, applying a paywall to your company can help you improve the authority of your brand.
+Hence, applying a paywall to your news website can help you improve your brand authority.

 5. Brand Promotion

 Investing in a paywall is more than just charging for content.
-It entails a more substantial commitment to treating digital as the primary channel in the company's strategy.
-This action can strengthen the brand's ties with customers while also setting it apart from the competition when done right.
+It entails a more substantial commitment to treating digital as the primary channel in the publication's strategy.
+This action can strengthen the brand's ties with readers while also setting it apart from the competition when done right.